 - Turn the dough onto a floured work surface and knead a few times until a ball forms.

 - Now for the interesting part: fold the dough toward you, flatten it a little bit with your hands, move the dough quarter turn and fold again.
 Repeat 10 times.
 This will make the scones slightly flakey.

-- Place the dough on a baking sheet covered with parchment paper and flatten into 9-10 inch circle.
+- Place the dough on a baking sheet covered with parchment paper and flatten into a 9-10 inch circle.

 - Cut into 12 wedges and slightly separate.

-- Brush the wedges with cream.
+- Brush the wedges with the remaining 1 tablespoon of cream.

-- Bake for 30-40 minutes or until scones are baked through, springy to the touch and golden brown.
+- Bake for 30-40 minutes or until the scones are baked through, springy to the touch and golden brown.